 Economy passengers can check-in two pieces at 23 kg each.
 Carry-on luggage allowance is 8kg.
 There were many people in the checkin line who were clearly making full use of their allowances!

 We were able to complete a pre-check in but not a full check in online.

 As I mentioned last Friday, our flight was cancelled.
 LATAM never advised us by phone or email or text.
 We learnt via their app and from the boards at the airport.
 We were transferred to another flight, albeit departing at a time seven hours later than our original scheduled time.
-Our preference was to come back 24 hours later, such was our determination to fly the 787 and such was our flexibility!
+Our preference was to come back 24 hours later and try again, such was our determination to fly the 787 and such was our flexibility!

-Apparently, LATAM has a reputation for cancelling this flight particularly between Auckland and Sydney.
+Apparently, LATAM has a reputation for regularly cancelling this flight between Auckland and Sydney.